|Department||Geography and Sustainability|

 I am a Professor in the Department of Geography and Sustainability and the Graduate Program Coordinator for the Geo-Information Sciences program at Salem State University.
 I teach undergraduate courses on Geographic Information Systems (GIS), map interpretation and cartography, Energy and the Environment, and Environmental Justice, as well as graduate courses on GIS and its applications to analysis and research.

-I serve on the University Graduate Education Council, the Earth Days Planning Committee (as webmaster), and I am the Geography Department's liaison for the Gamma Theta Upsilon (GTU) International Geographical Honor Society.
+I serve on the University Graduate Education Council, the Earth Days Planning Committee, and I am the Geography Department's liaison for the Gamma Theta Upsilon (GTU) International Geographical Honor Society.

 Jones, Mark J., and Marcos Luna.
 2019.
 “Geography Deserts: State and Regional Variation in the Formal Opportunity to Learn Geography in the United States, 2005-2015."
 Journal of Geography 118(2):88-100.